As if our busy inauguration day was not enough, John and I detoured to Germany on our way home from Washington. A number of factors were to “blame”.

 But as it turned out, a flight to Germany had saver space and John had Areoplan miles that were expiring.
 United Airlines is retiring its 747-400 fleet in October and yesterday’s FRA-SFO flight had two saver first class award seats with a connection to Burbank.

 70K miles is a lot…for United…but it would represent a dual opportunity: a chance to try out Polaris (and not just Polaris, but “Polaris First” for the first time and fly United’s 747-400 in first class likely for the last time).

-We flew coach to Frankfurt on Saturday evening – the first time John has ever flown in economy class on an international flight.
-That turned out to be anti-climatic, as we had exit row seats with more legroom than first class and spent most of the flight up working.
+I flew coach to Frankfurt on Saturday evening (John flew first class).
+That turned out to be anti-climatic, as I had an exit row seat with more legroom than first class and spent most of the flight up working.
 We had a nice dinner in the Turkish Airlines Lounge prior to the flight, though I did have a few bites of cheese ravioli onboard and a croissant prior to landing:

 Sunday in Mainz